Personal Health Budgets

 • Alcohol

-• Anything not directly linked to the agreed health and wellbeing outcomes in your Care Support Plan or agreed with your CHC Team.
+• Anything not directly linked to the agreed health and wellbeing outcomes in your Care Support Plan or agreed with your All Age Continuing Care Team.

 You can find more information on national guidance on the NHS.uk website.